CyberFlameGO/svnpython/Doc/library/logging.rst

    :file:`app.log.1`, :file:`app.log.2`, etc.  exist, then they are renamed to :file:`app.log.2`, :file:`app.log.3` etc.  respectively.

-   .. versionchanged:: 2.6
-      *delay* was added.

-   .. method:: doRollover()
+.. method:: RotatingFileHandler.doRollover()

    Does a rollover, as described above.

-   .. method:: emit(record)
+.. method:: RotatingFileHandler.emit(record)

    Outputs the record to the file, catering for rollover as described previously.

-.. _timed-rotating-file-handler:

 TimedRotatingFileHandler
 ^^^^^^^^^^^^^^^^^^^^^^^^